socrata/socrata-kettle/README.md

 ## General Information
 [Pentaho Kettle](http://community.pentaho.com/projects/data-integration/) is an open source Extraction, Transformation, and Loading (ETL) tool.
 The Socrata Output plugin allows for transformation workflows created in Kettle to be published to a Socrata dataset.

+### Compatibility
+This version of the Socrata Plugin for Pentaho Kettle is compatible with Pentaho Kettle version 5.4 or later.

 ### Installation
 Unzip and place the SocrataPlugin folder into the plugins/steps directory of your Pentaho Kettle installation.
 Relaunch Kettle and you should see the Socrata Output plugin under Output for use in your transformations.